Psychopathic Progressives Guarantee Someone Will Get Killed

 This movement has already gone beyond simple discourtesy.
 It went beyond that when one leftist tried to kill members of the Family Research Council because the Southern Poverty Law Center said they were a hate group.
 It went beyond that when a Bernie supporter tried to kill the Republican congressional baseball team.

-The right has its madmen too but the Republican Party, the Conservative Party, and the Liberatarian Party do not embrace them.
-Unfortunately, the Democrat Party has embraced, Communists, Socialists, Antifa, Black Lives Matter, and all thugs who can help them win election.
+Sadly, this movement is dragging normal liberals down with it.
+The right has its madmen too but the Republican Party, the Conservative Party, and the Libertarian Party do not embrace them.
+Unfortunately, the Democrat Party has embraced, Communists, Socialists, Antifa, Black Lives Matter, and all thugs who can help them win the election.
 Therein lies the difference.

+Well said, and if people do not pay attention, the whole country will suffer, while these extremists slink back to their protective holes.

+We are entering a very dangerous time in our nation’s history, the Democrat party is advocating violence against those of us who still believe in traditional America.
+Woe to those who practice evil!
+The lust for power, Frustration from unfilled lusts produces bitterness which ripens into hatred and in turn, hardens into implacability, vindictiveness, and violence.